 Wednesday 29 February 2012

 Some work I’m doing at Cape Moreton Lighthouse prompted me to do just one more search for historical photographs and drawings online.
-At the National Archives I found something new—this drawing, signed by W Wilkins, lighthouse engineer of Long Acre, London, of a proposal for Cape Moreton lighthouse, the first lighthouse in Queensland and the only one built of stone.
+At the National Archives I found something new—this drawing (item 1717447), signed by W Wilkins, lighthouse engineer of Long Acre, London, of a proposal for Cape Moreton lighthouse, the first lighthouse in Queensland and the only one built of stone.

 Detail from Lantern and Light Apparatus: Cape Moreton Lighthouse: New South Wales.
 It’s a beautifully executed ink and watercolour cross section, coloured to indicate the materials used for the different parts.
 As well as being a lovely thing, the drawing has historical interest for me.